kristianhentschel/REDEUCE/hardware/plans/Readme.md

 ### Boards to be produced

-LEDs and Switches are always on the *front* side.
-All other components, but especially connectors, should be placed on the *back* side.
+All components may be on the front side providing spacers are used for the LEDs.

 * 1x **pi-connect**: Main board that connects to Raspberry Pi and Power supply and houses some of the logic ICs and supplementary components.
 Has spare